rudraparida2012-cell/tfl-analytics-project/README.md

 # TfL Real-Time Transport Analytics Platform

 ## Project Overview
 This project is an end-to-end Azure data engineering platform built using TfL API data.
-It ingests transport service data, stores it in a cloud lakehouse architecture, transforms it through Bronze, Silver, and Gold layers, models it using dbt, and serves insights through Power BI dashboards.
+It ingests transport service data directly into Azure Data Lake Storage Gen2, processes it through a Databricks medallion architecture, models it with dbt, and serves reporting datasets for Power BI.

-The project is designed to resemble a production-style data engineering solution rather than a basic portfolio demo.
+The project is designed to resemble a production-style Azure lakehouse solution rather than a simple notebook demo.

 ---